MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/make-external-list.md

 3. Select the arrow next to the new Target Application, and then select **Set Credentials**.

 4. In the **Set Credentials for Secure Store Target Applications (Group)** dialog, enter the user name and password of the account.
 The account must have access to the target database.
-In the following illustration, the user name is **Windows User Name** and the password is **Windows Password**.
+In the following image, the username is **Windows User Name**, and the password is **Windows Password**.

     > [!IMPORTANT]
     >  Keep a secure record of this information.
 After you set these credentials, an administrator cannot retrieve them.